 The “smart rules” feature allows you to configure the VPN to establish a connection every time you open the apps you use during ethical hacking.
 Doing so ensures you always enjoy the best possible anonymity, and it comes in handy should you forget to switch on the VPN.

-cyberghost devices
+cyberghost supported devices and OSs

 CyberGhost doesn’t have specialty double VPN or obfuscation servers, but its NoSpy servers are a safe bet for optimal digital privacy.